 Join Codes are subject, teacher, and period specific.
 Join Codes will be distributed in class by your teachers after the add/drop deadline.
 If you were absent on the day the code was distributed, please see your AP® teacher ASAP.

-What if I miss the November 1 deadline to submit fees or activate my exam?
+What if I miss the November deadline to submit a fee?

 Can I change when I take the exam?

 Exam times are set by The College Board.
 Note that AP® Exams must be taken only at the times established by The College Board.